shion13/interview.devops/README.md

 ### Task 2

 Outline some reasons why we might choose a serverless approach over a long-running service, for example within a Kubernetes service.

+Serverless computing allows developers to build applications faster by eliminating the need to manage servers.
+Better suited for applications which are triggered by events and when applications are scaled when needed.
+Lightweight components that can scale down to zero when not in use and tasks that need to run periodically, such as data processing or image resizing, scale constantly, meanign a serverless approach is more cost effective.